ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 ### **assertNotEquals(Any actual, Any expected, string message)**

-Asserts that the actual is not equal to the expected, with an optional message.
+Asserts that the actual is not equal to the expected with an optional message.

 ***Example:***